Out-of-bag prediction balls for random forests in metric spaces: Discussion

 \section{Discussion}

-In this work, a novel approach is introduced to quantify the uncertainty in RF predictions for metric data.
+OOB prediction balls provide a principled approach to uncertainty quantification for RF predictions in metric data.
 The nature of a RF organically provides the OOB balls, with a main advantage over existing SC methods: the entire sample is used to train the RFs that generate the OOB balls, and to estimate the ball radius.
 Thus, OOB balls need half the sample size that standard SC methods require to achieve the same prediction and inference accuracy, as corroborated in simulations.
-Although OOB balls reduce the effective number of trees by a factor of $e^{-1}$, this can be compensated by increasing the total number of trees.
+Although OOB balls reduce the effective number of trees per observation by a factor of $e^{-1}$, this can be compensated by increasing the total number of trees.

-A limitation of conformal prediction is the elevated cost of in-sample inference.
+The extension of the Euclidean prediction intervals \citep{Zhang2020} to the metric setting introduces theoretical and computational challenges.
+From the theoretical viewpoint, the standard additive-error models are unavailable in the absence of algebraic structure, so they are adapted through conditions~\ref{c2.1} and~\ref{c2.2}.
+The choice of metric space affects the performance of the RFs and the geometry of the OOB balls.
+In Section~\ref{sec:real_data}, we exploit this flexibility by constructing a data-driven distance.
+From the computational viewpoint, the additional cost does not stem from the construction of OOB balls itself, but from extending RFs to metric spaces (see Section \ref{sec:RFs_metric_spaces}).
+The estimation of Fréchet means is the main computational overhead, and depends strongly on the geometry of the metric space and on the availability of algorithms to compute them.
+Fréchet medoids provide a practical alternative, as evidenced in Section \ref{sec:real_data}, which also represents, to the best of our knowledge, the first application of RFWLCFR with metric predictors.

+OOB balls also offer a natural path toward in-sample inference.
 Suppose one wants to analyze the confidence regions at the same points where the RF was trained.
-Although rank-one-out procedures \citep{Lei2018} reduce significantly the cost of in-sample SC inference, this method inherits the inefficiency of SC prediction due to halving the sample size, and the computational cost is doubled since one RF is trained on each half sample.
-A possible competitive extension is to apply OOB balls for in-sample inference.
+Rank-one-out procedures \citep{Lei2018} reduce the cost of in-sample SC inference, but still inherit the inefficiency of SC prediction due to halving the sample size, and the computational cost is doubled since one RF is trained on each half sample.
+A possible alternative is to apply OOB balls for in-sample inference.
 For each sample element $(X_i,Y_i) \in \mathcal{L}_n$, begin by replacing the RF prediction of $X_i$ with its OOB prediction as the center of the ball.
 For each $(X_j,Y_j) \in \mathcal{L}_n \setminus \{(X_i,Y_i)\}$, compute the prediction based on the RF comprised of the trees in which both $(X_i,Y_i)$ and $(X_j,Y_j)$ are OOB, and use the predictions to obtain the ball radius.
-Although the effective number of trees is reduced, only one forest is trained, using the complete sample, which is an advantage over rank-one-out procedures for SC inference, especially for small sample sizes.
+Although the effective number of trees is reduced, only one forest is trained on the complete sample, which is an advantage over rank-one-out procedures for SC inference, especially for small sample sizes.